Treating Bad Dog Breath

 Without a doubt dental disease is the most common cause of bad breath in our canine companions.
 Inflammation of the gums and bacteria growing in the mouth can leave your pooch with foul smelling or fishy breath.
+The bacteria creates smelly sulfur compounds.
 With at least 80% of dogs over the age of 3 having some degree of dental disease present, your first step to banishing bad dog breath is a dental check with your vet.

 Diets high in smelly ingredients, like fish oil, can sometimes leave your pet with unpleasant breath.
 Fish oil is an excellent source of the omega 3 fatty acids DHA and EPA, which can help manage a range of health conditions such as skin irritations, arthritis, kidney disease and cardiovascular disease, so it may be worth putting up with the smell to let your dog reap the benefits.

 Raw or home cooked diets can also cause bad breath.
 This is because they disrupt the normal balance of bacteria in the dogs mouth and are more likely to cause salmonella (or other "bad" bacteria) overgrowth in the dog's gut.
 Dietry deficiencies caused by these types of diets may cause digestive problems leading to bad breath.
 To help counter these problems speak to a veterinary nutritionist if you wish to feed a home made diet to ensure you are feeding a complete and balanced diet to your pooch.

 Wet dog food can get caught between your dog's teeth and cause a build up of bacteria.
 If you feed wet food to your dog, it is good idea to brush their teeth straight after so bacteria doesnt get a chance to buildup on the food stuck in their teeth.
 While wet food has it's good points, it does nothing for the dental health of your dog.